 Mustafa Kemal Atatürk |

-The trip back to Istanbul was a bit unnerving because the driver was speeding – and didn’t always have his hands on the wheel!
-But the scenery was lovely with the setting sun painting the sky in pink mauve watercolours as we drove close to the shores of the Marmara Sea.
-Then we reached the fringes of Istanbul – it was like driving into a maw edged with discoloured jagged teeth but was soon replaced by flashy city lights and dense traffic - quite a contrast to this amazing excursion.
-It had been an emotionally draining but very rewarding day.
+We were all in rather a sober mood and a litttle unsettled when we climbed back into the bus.
+And the trip back to Istanbul was a bit unnerving too because the driver was speeding – and didn’t always have his hands on the wheel (or his mind on the road)!
+But the scenery was lovely with the setting sun painting the sky in pink-mauve watercolour patterns as we drove close to the shores of the Marmara Sea.
+Then we reached the fringes of Istanbul – it was like driving into a maw edged with discoloured jagged teeth but was soon replaced by flashy city lights and dense traffic - quite a contrast to today's extraordinary and very moving excursion.
+It had been an emotionally draining day but we were very pleased we had taken that journey into the past.

 No comments: